Speaker assistance

 Lightning round: 8 minutes long, lighting round presentations provide authors the opportunity to share their work in brief oral presentations.

-Workshop: 30 minutes long, workshops provide authors the opportunity to present their work in a highly interactive manner that maximises audience participation.
-Workshops should have at least 25% of the total time allocated to group interaction.
+Workshop: 30-40 minutes long, workshops provide authors the opportunity to present their work in a highly interactive manner that maximises audience participation.
+Workshops should have at least 25% of the total time allocated to questions and answers, or to group interaction.
 Workshops should facilitate and engage discussion with the participants.

-Symposium: 40 minutes long, symposium presentations provide an opportunity to present on one topic, from multiple standpoints.
-Symposia presentations comprise three related presentations and an opportunity for discussion.
-Presentations should be max 30 minutes in total for your prepared content and 10 minutes for discussion.
+Symposium: Symposium presentations provide an opportunity to present on one topic, from multiple standpoints.
+Symposia presentations comprise three related presentations and an opportunity for questions and discussion.
+Presentations should be 40 minutes in total for your prepared content and an additional 20 minutes for questions and discussion.

 All Q&As will take place as a panel after all presentations have finished.